Woody Allen: 2015–2019: Streaming projects and fluctuations

 In June 2020, Allen appeared on Alec Baldwin's podcast Here's the Thing and talked about his career as a standup comedian, comedy writer, and filmmaker, and his life during the COVID-19 pandemic.

-In September 2022, Allen suggested that he might retire from filmmaking after the release of his next film, previously carrying the working title Wasp 22 (Woody Allen Summer Project 2022) and now known to be titled Coup de Chance.
+In September 2022, Allen suggested that he might retire from filmmaking after the release of his next film.
 In an interview with La Vanguardia, Allen said, "My idea, in principle, is not to make more movies and focus on writing."
 Allen's publicist later said, "Woody Allen never said he was retiring, nor did he say he was writing another novel.
 He said he was thinking about not making films, as making films that go straight or very quickly to streaming platforms is not so enjoyable for him, as he is a great lover of the cinema experience.
 Currently, he has no intention of retiring and is very excited to be in Paris shooting his new movie, which will be the 50th."